Salt in His Shoes

 Curious George Joins the Team

 Curious George and his friend Tina head out for a day of fun.
 They go to a park built for kids of all abilities, but then Tina spots a pick up game of basketball that she wants to join.
 George knows she's got game and convinces the rest of the kids to let her play.
-An inspiring basketball book about inclusivity and overcoming obstacles for fans of Curious George.
+An inspiring book about inclusivity and overcoming obstacles for fans of Curious George.

 Swish!: The Slam-Dunking, Alley-Ooping, High-Flying Harlem Globetrotters

-Space Jam: Tune Squad
+Tune Squad

 H.O.R.S.E.

-An epic game of H.O.R.S.E. that transcends the boundaries of the basketball court is the theme of this imaginative picture book.
-Two gangly, trash-talking boys gather on an urban basketball court to compete in a game like no other.
+An epic game of H.O.R.S.E. that transcends the boundaries of the court is the theme of this imaginative picture book.
+Two gangly, trash-talking boys gather in an urban setting to compete in a game like no other.
 When the warm up shots defy the laws of gravity, readers know they are about to see something pretty special.
 Once the game begins, each player's shot becomes more outrageous as they reach superhero-like feats of athleticism.
 One player stands precariously on one foot atop a tall building for a lay-up shot like no other.
 The next player takes the height challenge to a whole new level by sending the ball into outer space before it ricochets back for a clean swish.
 The illustrations, combining collage artwork with real photographs, add to the appeal of this kids' basketball book.

 To deal with a case of pre-game jitters, a young boy takes to the court for some extra practice.
 As he dribbles and shoots, his personified shadow becomes his biggest cheerleader.
 When his nerves take hold, the shadow reminds him to keep practicing so he can become a better player.
 This uplifting book is a reminder to children that hard work, grit, and endurance is the key to success.